If you have an RV sitting idle in your driveway or a storage space, you could be missing out on a great money-making opportunity.

 On the other side of the equation are people who want to use an RV for an awesome road trip, but aren’t prepared to take on the expense of buying the vehicle.
 The typical renter, Gray says, is a nuclear family, with parents age 35 to 45 looking to take their kids on vacation.

 Driving and RV park setup were easy, Mark Fadden says.
-An RV is expensive to buy, he says.
-“But if you just want to rent one for a trip, maybe a couple of times a year, or maybe just to try it out to see if you want to buy one, RVshare is a great way to do it,” he says.
-“It’s a beach house; it’s a ski lodge; it’s a perfect vacation home on wheels, and that’s what we wanted.”
+While an RV is expensive to buy, he says, “if you just want to rent one for a trip, maybe a couple of times a year, or maybe just to try it out to see if you want to buy one, RVshare is a great way to do it.”

 Gray, RVshare’s CEO, says travelers during summer months typically visit Western national parks.